laravel/nova-docs/2.0/resources/relationships.md

 Once the field has been added to your resource, it will be displayed on the resource's detail screen.

-:::warning Use Plural Resource Name
+:::warning Plural Resource Names

-When defining HasMany relationship, make sure to use the plural form of the relation so Nova can infer the correct singular resource name:
+When defining `HasMany` relationships, make sure to use the plural form of the relationship so Nova can infer the correct singular resource name:

 ```php
 HasMany::make('Posts')